TurnGuide: Enhancing Meaningful Full Duplex Spoken Interactions via Dynamic Turn-Level Text-Speech Interleaving: Introduction

 \section{Introduction}

-Speech Language Models (SLMs) have recently attracted significant attention for their role as foundation models in facilitating speech-based interactions with human users \cite{SLMsurvey,gpt4osystemcard}.
-These models leverage advanced autoregressive modeling techniques to produce coherent speech aligned with contextual cues.
-To facilitate seamless and natural communication experiences, Full-Duplex Speech Language Models (FD-SLMs), a specialized type of SLM, aspire to emulate human-like conversations \cite{dgslm,ntpp}.
-FD-SLMs model user channel and assistant channel audio data simultaneously to support real-time communication characterized by intricate spoken conversational dynamics, including interruptions \cite{minmo}, backchannels \cite{moshi}, overlapping speech \cite{dgslm}, and other features that closely mimic natural human interactions.
+Speech Language Models (SLMs) have attracted attention as foundation models for speech-based interactions with human users \cite{SLMsurvey,gpt4osystemcard}.
+Full-Duplex Speech Language Models (FD-SLMs), a specialized type of SLM, model user- and assistant-channel audio data simultaneously to support real-time communication with various natural turn-taking events such as interruptions \cite{minmo}, backchannels \cite{moshi}, and overlapping speech \cite{dgslm}, aiming to emulate human-like conversations \cite{dgslm,ntpp}.
 Existing FD-SLMs can be categorized as \textit{cascaded} and \textit{end-to-end (e2e)} systems.
 Cascaded FD-SLMs utilize a separate prediction module to classify spoken dialogues into predefined states, guiding SLM generation \cite{minmo,freezeomni}.
-While demonstrating efficacy in handling elementary duplex features like interruptions, they are inherently bounded by their dependence on explicit rule-based frameworks.
-In contrast, e2e FD-SLMs, which we adopt, leverage real-world conversational data to train models end-to-end, capturing nuanced dialogue patterns for more natural, human-like interactions \cite{ntpp,syncllm}.
+While demonstrating efficacy in handling elementary turn-taking like interruptions, they are inherently bound by their dependence on explicit rule-based frameworks.
+In contrast, e2e FD-SLMs, which we adopt, leverage real-world conversational data to train models e2e, capturing nuanced dialogue patterns for more natural, human-like interactions \cite{ntpp,syncllm}.
 Figure \ref{fig:intro_figure} illustrates these two FD-SLM types.
-The right side depicts the complex conversational patterns in natural human dialogues, which are modeled by e2e FD-SLMs.